Department of Agriculture

 Since the level of Fumonisin exceeds the maximum level allowed by the FDA, the claim will not be completed until all such production is sold, fed, utilized in any other manner, or destroyed.

-- Where to Buy Crop Insurance
+Where to Buy Crop Insurance

 All multi-peril crop insurance, including Catastrophic Risk Protection policies, are available from private insurance agents.
-A list of crop insurance agents is available at all USDA service centers and on the RMA website at Agent Locator.
+A list of agents is available at all USDA service centers and on the RMA website at Agent Locator.

 This fact sheet gives only a general overview of the crop insurance program and is not a complete policy.
 For further information and an evaluation of your risk management needs, contact a crop insurance agent